samhanrahan16/Samstack/README.md

 # Future Work
-The catalog can currently be only binned by mass and not redshift.
-We are working on including this,
+The catalog can currently only be binned by mass and not redshift.
+We are working on including this.

 We are currently working on adding a bootstrap technique to the stacking, to provide an error on the stacked flux.